Search for a tool

 Reminder: the Hebrew scriptures are read from right to left.

 How to recognize a Celestial ciphertext?
-(Identification)

 When was Celestial invented?

 The publication of Heinrich Cornelius Agrippa's book dates from the 16th century.
-The author of the alphabet is unknown but it could be an invention of the author himself.

 Source code

 dCode retains ownership of the "Celestial Alphabet" source code.
-Any algorithm for the "Celestial Alphabet" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Celestial Alphabet" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Celestial Alphabet" or any other element are not public (except explicit open source licence like Creative Commons).
+Any algorithm for the "Celestial Alphabet" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Celestial Alphabet" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Celestial Alphabet" or any other element are not public (except explicit open source licence).
 Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.

 Reminder: dCode is an educational and teaching resource, accessible online for free and for everyone.